Risk Management

 Risk Management and Internal Control (E-Learning)

-All Executives and employees across organization
+Executives and employees throughout the organization

-Internal Control: 6 September 2024
+• Internal Control: start from 6 September 2024 and has continuously promoted of training programs

 Knowledge-Sharing regarding Risk Management for the Board of Directors: